 These ads do tend to confuse people if they are placed on a download page, especially if that download page has lots of text in it.
 You can distinguish it by simply noticing that the formatting looks nothing like how the page is formatted – it’s not hard to distinguish between plain links and a huge green button with the words “FREE” surrounding it.
 Although if you want to make sure, hover over the big green button and see if the URL has the word “ads” in it.

 If you have gotten a computer recently from a shop or online, there were most likely free CPU-hogging, RAM-sucking applications and trialware and craplets bundled along with your purchase.
 People do wonder why their computer is so slow without realizing that they have about 10 free trials of antivirus software on their PC, all running at the same time.
 Your first instinct might have been to go give a visit to your friendly Control Panel and ask ‘it’ to do something about it.
 If you did experience this, your computer may have caused you a case of shock because of how tiny that scroll bar on the Program & Features applet looks!

-The easier and much more efficient way to fix the problem of bloat would be taking out your Windows Installation disk stuffed at the bottom of your drawer, reformat your Pc and do a clean install.
+The easier and much more efficient way to fix the problem of bloat would be taking out your Windows Installation disk stuffed at the bottom of your drawer, reformating your PC and doing a clean install.
 Remember, this will only work if you have a Windows Installation disk from Microsoft, not the System Image created your OEM PC supplier.
 With that handy disk, you can clean install Windows on your PC and use the Product Key labeled on the sticker that’s on your computer.
 You don’t need to worry about needing to use the CD’s license(s) because your manufacturer bought you one!